-The Agent Orange and Atomic Veterans Relief Act is the corneratone erans exposed to agent orange, I want upon which we can build the truth, determine responsibility, and provide appropriete compensation.
+The Agent Orange and Atomic Veterans Relief Act is the cornerstone termine responsibility, and provide appropriate compensation.
 I urge my colleagues' support of this modest bill.

-RAMMERSCHMIDT.
-Mr. Mr. Speaker; I yield 2 minutes to a very able member of our committee, the gentlewoman from Ohio (Ms. Kaptur).
+Mr. HAMMERSCHMIDT.
+Mr. Speaker; I yield 2 minutes to a very able member of our committee, the gentlewoman from Ohio (Ms. KAPTUR).